How to make a grocery list

 Step 3: Make a List of What You Need

-Now that you know what meals you’re cooking and the items you’ve already got, it’s time to make a list of the items that you need to buy.
+Now that you know what meals you’re cooking and the items you’ve already got, it’s time to make a list of the ingredients that you need to buy.
 Be sure to include both essentials and ingredients for your planned meals.

 Step 4: Group Items on Your Grocery List by Aisle

-Once your list is complete, the next step is to group items on your grocery list by aisle.
-This will help save time when you’re in the store.
 If you know which aisles each item is located in, you can easily navigate through the store without having to backtrack or wander around looking for what you need.

 Step #5: Shop at the Best Time